-Loud Mod Garage band playing 60s Soul, R&B and Boss British Beat like it was 1966 all over again.
+Loud Garage/Mod band playing 60s Soul, R&B and Boss British Beat like it was 1966 all over again, with the attitude of The Who & The Clash.

 Four chaps who had been around the musical block decided to get it together to be the kind of band they'd like to go and see themselves.